Carbon monoxide detector dimming lights

 Electrical

-The answer to 'carbon monoxide detector dimming lights' is that a carbon monoxide (CO) detector can sometimes cause dimming or flickering of lights in a home.
-This is a common symptom when the CO detector is interfering with the electrical system.
+The answer to 'carbon monoxide detector dimming lights' is that a carbon monoxide (CO) detector can sometimes cause lights to dim or flicker when it is activated.
+This is because the CO detector is drawing power from the electrical system, which can temporarily reduce the voltage and cause the lights to dim.

 Step-by-Step Guide